MicrosoftDocs/kaizala-docs/K2T Documentation.md

 		-t : Path to download Teams app for sideloading on teams.
 		-p : Path of the json file that contains additional parameters.

-	Currently, JSON file supports additional parameters for developer details, which are absent in kaizala package and needed for creating a Teams app.
+	Currently, the JSON file supports additional parameters for developer details, which are absent in kaizala package and needed for creating a Teams app.
 It can be fed to the command by using a JSON file:

 		{​  ​
 		"developer":